uthcode/learntosolveit/source/computerscience.rst

 * Bruce Maggs is from CMU, can take advice.
 * The lead developer of Sage is  William Stein from University of Washington.
 * Les Earnest the inventor of finger is from MIT and currently a staff at Stanford.
 * John Resig, a Javascript pioneer and inventor of JQuery is from http://www.rit.edu/  Rochester Institute of Technology.
 * Greg Wilson, mentor of many GSOC projects and author of beautiful code is a professor at University of Toronto.
 * http://www.ics.uci.edu/~eppstein/research.html David Eppstein is a professor at University of California, Irvine.
 * University of North Carolina at Chapel Hill
 * http://www.cra.org/reports/forsythe.html
 * http://ram.umd.edu/
 * http://cs.washington.edu/homes/arvind

-Joseph Lisee - CMU Robotics Program.

-Juliana Freire (University of Utah and VisTrails Inc.) bio Juliana Freire is an Associate Professor at the School of Computing at the University of Utah and a member of the Scientific Computing and Imaging Institute.
-Before, she was member of technical staff at the Database Systems Research Department at Bell Laboratories (Lucent Technologies) and an Assistant Professor at OGI/OHSU.
-An important theme is Professor Freire's work is the development of data management technology to address new problems introduced by emerging applications, including the Web and scientific applications.
-Her recent research has focused on two main topics: scientific data management and Web mining.

 http://www.cs.washington.edu/homes/arvind/

 Universities to Apply
 ---------------------